Manyvarsath/airbnb-clone-project/README.md

 -------------------------------

 _Task 0:
 Objective: Set up your GitHub repository for the AirBnB Clone project.
 Instructions:
-- In the README.md, provide a brief overview of the project, including the project goals, the tech stack.
+In the README.md, provide a brief overview of the project, including the project goals, the tech stack._

-_
-# Overview
+## Overview
+The server-side architecture for the Airbnb Clone project is engineered to offer a resilient and extensible framework.
+It is built to oversee user accounts, property data, reservations, and financial transactions.
+This core infrastructure will support the diverse functionalities needed to replicate Airbnb's essential features, guaranteeing a seamless experience for both guests and hosts.

-# Project Goals
+### Project Goals
+User Management: Implement a secure system for user registration, authentication, and profile management.
+Property Management: Develop features for property listing creation, updates, and retrieval.
+Booking System: Create a booking mechanism for users to reserve properties and manage booking details.
+Payment Processing: Integrate a payment system to handle transactions and record payment details.
+Review System: Allow users to leave reviews and ratings for properties.
+Data Optimization: Ensure efficient data retrieval and storage through database optimizations.

-# Tech Stack
+### Tech Stack
+Django: A high-level Python web framework used for building the RESTful API.
+Django REST Framework: Provides tools for creating and managing RESTful APIs.
+PostgreSQL: A powerful relational database used for data storage.
+GraphQL: Allows for flexible and efficient querying of data.
+Celery: For handling asynchronous tasks such as sending notifications or processing payments.
+Redis: Used for caching and session management.
+Docker: Containerization tool for consistent development and deployment environments.
+CI/CD Pipelines: Automated pipelines for testing and deploying code changes.

 _Task 1:
 Objective: Understand the various roles within the project team.
 Instructions:
-Based on the roles outlined in the project overview (e.g., Backend Developer, Database Administrator, etc.) and from the ITRexGroup blog, provide a brief description of each role and their responsibility in the project.
+Based on the roles outlined in the project overview (e.g., Backend Developer, Database Administrator, etc.) and from the ITRexGroup blog, provide a brief description of each role and their responsibility in the project._

-_
-# Team Roles
+## Team Roles

+Backend Developer: Responsible for implementing API endpoints, database schemas, and business logic.
+Database Administrator: Manages database design, indexing, and optimizations.
+DevOps Engineer: Handles deployment, monitoring, and scaling of the backend services.
+QA Engineer: Ensures the backend functionalities are thoroughly tested and meet quality standards.
+Business Analyst: Understands customer’s business processes and translates those needs into requirements.
+Product Owner: Responsible for a product's vision, evolution, and that the product meets customer requirements.
+Project Manager: Manages the software development team, and ensures delivery within time and budget constraints.
+UI/UX Designer: Crafts the overall experience, visual interface of a digital product to make it intuitive, accessible, and enjoyable for users.
+Software Architect: Designs the high-level system architecture, selects the technology stack, and defines technical standards for development.
+Test Automation Engineer: Designs the test automation framework, and writes and maintains scripts for automated testing.

+_Software Developer: LoremIpsumDolor_

 _Task 2:
 Objective: Deepen your understanding of the project’s technology stack.